Photo: Corporate & Incentive Travel

 Meeting an Immovable Object

 You will come across people who are unchangeable, stubborn, and a challenge to work or negotiate with.
 Inflexible people use communication to be defensive, obnoxious, or rude.
 They also find it hard to adapt to another person’s point of view or way of doing things.
 An authentic professional does not react with the same behavior.
-It is hard to be difficult with someone who is respectful and in control.
+It is hard to be difficult with someone respectful and in control.
 Keep the lines of communication open until agreements have been made or a situation has been remedied.

 Consider the following scenarios: